Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 Detailed Replacement Instructions

 1. Unplug the refrigerator: Disconnect the RF28F5001SR from the electrical outlet.
-This is critical for your safety.
+This step is critical for your safety.
 Allow 15 minutes for any residual charge to dissipate.

-4. Locate the water inlet valve: The valve is a rectangular component approximately 3 inches long by 2 inches wide.
+4. Locate the water inlet valve: The valve is a rectangular component about 3 inches long by 2 inches wide.
 It has three connection points: an inlet water line, an outlet line (typically running upward to the ice maker), and an electrical harness.
 The part number DA62-00038A will be printed on the valve body.

 8. Remove the mounting bracket: The valve is typically held in place by a metal bracket with one or two screws.
-Remove these screws with your flathead screwdriver and carefully slide the old valve out of the bracket.
+Remove these screws with your flathead screwdriver and gently slide the old valve out of the bracket.

 9. Install the new valve: Remove the new DA62-00038A valve from its packaging.
 Slide it into the mounting bracket, ensuring it sits flush against the back support.
 Reinstall the mounting bracket screws.